thedynamiclinker/sudocode/etc/group.md

 The separation of the Kappas from the Mus is not meant to diminish their contributions to history.
 Many of the earliest breakthroughs in the field we now call computing were the work of this culture.

 The individuals in this group are not a monolith.
-Konrad Zuse, for example, was inspired by Hilbert and Ackerman's book _Principles of Mathematical Logic,_ and could therefore be regarded as belonging to the more foundational camp.
+Aiken read Babbage and was inspired by his work.
+Konrad Zuse was inspired by Hilbert and Ackerman's book _Principles of Mathematical Logic,_ and could therefore be regarded as belonging to the more foundational camp.

 Nevertheless, this group has been given a distinct name to highlight the differences in culture, mindset, skillset, and approach from the other cultures throughout computing and the related fields of mathematics, physics, and engineering.